 Historical Timeline of Brown Shipley

-If this brief timeline motivates you to find out more about Brown Shipley’s rich history (or indeed the history of businesses acquired by Brown Shipley), please email our Marketing team .
+If this brief timeline motivates you to find out more about Brown Shipley’s rich history (or indeed the history of businesses acquired by Brown Shipley) and its current status as leading private bank, please email our Marketing team.

 1800 - Alexander Brown sets up business